DracoRSA/Thuria.Zitidar/readme.md

 Core
 ---

-Core containes all the required contracts and Enumeration required by these contracts.
+Core containes all the Thuria Zitidar Framework contracts and the relevant Enumerations required by these contracts.
 No concrete implementations are done in this package.

 ---